Smida-Houcine/SmidaCombinatorics/README.md

 ## Running SmidaCombinatorics.prg

-Users can also run the add-in directly using the file:
+Users can also download `SmidaCombinatorics.prg` from this GitHub repository.

-`SmidaCombinatorics.prg`

 Open the file in EViews and execute it.
 The SmidaCombinatorics interface will be launched, allowing users to generate arrangements, permutations, and combinations.